Lawrence High School (New Jersey): Athletics

 The football team was undefeated in 1973.
 The 1974 football team, featuring future NFL quarterback Scott Brunner, was overshadowed by a defensive unit that had eight shutouts and only allowed six points all year, with a record of 8-0-1, as part of a three-year undefeated stretch from 1972 to 1974 in the pre-playoff era where the team won 21 games and had one tie.
 The football team won the Colonial Valley Conference titles in 2004, 2005 and 2006.
 In 2006, the team made it to the state playoffs as the top seed, only to be knocked off by 8th-seeded Moorestown High School at home 19–14 in the first round of the tournament.
 In 2007, the team made it to state playoffs once again but were defeated by Middletown South at home in the first round, 16–6.
 The football team won the WJFL Patriot division title in 2013, made the state playoffs and defeated Allentown High School and Carteret High School to advance to the Central Jersey Group III Championship where they were defeated by Hopewell Valley Central High School.

-The girls spring / outdoor track team was the Group II state champion in 1979.
+The girls' spring / outdoor track team was the Group II state champion in 1979.

-The boys track team won the Group II winter / indoor track state championship in 1984 (as co-champion).
+The boys' track team won the Group II winter / indoor track state championship in 1984 (as co-champion).
 The girls team won the Group II state title in 1987.

-The boys swimming team won the Public Central B sectional title in 2000 and 2008.
+The boys' swimming team won the Public Central B sectional title in 2000 and 2008.
 The girls team won the Public Central A title in 2006.

-The wrestling team was the CVC Valley Division champions most recently in the 2003–04 season.
+The boys' wrestling team was the CVC Valley Division champions most recently in the 2003–04 season.

 The boys' track and field Team was the CVC Patriot Division champions in 2010, 2011 and co-champions in 2013.
 Lawrence Girls track and field team were the 2014 CVC Patriot Division Co-Champions.

 In 2012, the softball team won their first state sectional title in program history, winning the Central Jersey Group III title with a 3–2 win over Manasquan High School.

 In 2019, the tennis team won the Group II state championship with a 3–2 win against Northern Valley Regional High School at Demarest in the tournament final.